jecolon/fn/README.md

 # fn
-fn is a command line filename fixer
+fn is a package, command line, and web app to fix filenames as per http://www.dwheeler.com/essays/fixing-unix-linux-filenames.html